kaiqkt/forum_service/README.md

- ### Personal project Kotlin and Spring Boot based on forums for developers
+ ### Personal project Kotlin and Spring Boot WebSocket on a simple forum for developers

  # Getting started